Teens talking about health disparities

 Health Equity: Why It Matters and How to Achieve It

-According to the World Health Organization, health inequities are systematic differences in the health status of different population groups.
+According to the World Health Organization, health inequities are systematic disparities in the health status of different population groups.
 Despite significant progress made toward increasing health equity over the last decade, the United States still ranks last on measures of health equity compared to other industrialized nations.

-There's ample evidence that social factors, including income level, gender, geographic location, and ethnicity play an important role in an individual's health outcomes.
-In all countries, there are wide-ranging disparities in the health status of different groups.
-Generally, the lower a person's socioeconomic status, the higher their risk of poor health outcomes.
+There’s ample evidence that social factors, including income level, gender, geographic location, and ethnicity, play an important role in an individual’s health outcomes—in all countries, and especially the United States.
+Generally, the lower a person’s socioeconomic status, the higher their risk of poor health outcomes.

 Although many healthcare organizations have initiated efforts to improve health equity, we still have a long way to go.
-Fortunately, there are evidence-based approaches, structures, and processes to recognize health inequities, address the social determinants of health, and dismantle processes that perpetuate socioeconomic-based advantages
+Fortunately, there are evidence-based approaches, structures, and processes to recognize health inequities, address the social determinants of health, and dismantle processes that perpetuate socioeconomic-based disparities

 What are health disparities?